Online Strategies - Onsite training to help people use the Internet more efficiently and effectively.

 Length of Courses: The length of courses is determined by the client’s needs.
 Most Online Strategies courses are presented as either a half-day or full-day course, depending upon the amount of detail and content desired and whether the course is presented in “hands-on” (computer lab) format or in lecture/demo format.

-Format: Because of the enhanced learning potential, a “hands-on” (computer lab) format is recommended for all courses.
-It is recognized, however, that this is not always possible, and each course can be presented in a lecture/demo format as well.
+Format: Because of the enhanced learning potential, a “hands-on” (with each student having a computer) format is recommended for all courses.

-Supporting Materials: For all courses, attendees are provided with a detailed booklet and also a Web page including links for all sites covered.
+Supporting Materials: For all courses, attendees are provided with a detailed booklet and also a Web page including links for all sites covered in the course.

 CUSTOMIZED COURSES